achranjit013/react-fact-app/README.md

 ### Reporting Issues

-If you encounter a bug, have a feature request, or come across any issues while using Facts_list, please open an issue on our [GitHub repository](https://github.com/achranjit013/react-fact-app/issues).
+If you encounter a bug, have a feature request, or come across any issues while using Facts-list, please open an issue on our [GitHub repository](https://github.com/achranjit013/react-fact-app/issues).
 Provide as much detail as possible to help us understand and address the problem.

 ### Making Code Contributions